 Bringing your little bundle of joy home for the first time is one of the most exciting moments you’ll experience now that you’ve become a parent.
-You’ve probably already designed their nursery and bought everything they could possibly need to make sure you’re prepared for this new chapter in your life.
-Other than securing a comfy and cozy nest for your little one, welcoming a newborn requires some additional preparations in order to create a safe environment for them to grow in.
+You’ve probably already designed their nursery and bought everything they could need to make sure you’re prepared for this new chapter in your life.
+Other than securing a comfy and cosy nest for your little one, welcoming a newborn requires some additional preparations to create a safe environment for them to grow in.
 Read on for some useful tips on how you can baby-proof your home and secure a child-friendly space for your tot.

 Make use of non-slip pads

 Once your baby starts crawling and scooting around the house, you want to make sure that all the surfaces around your home are slip-resistant.
 Secure any rugs that tend to move around and slide by attaching non-slip pads under them.
 This will ensure they stay in place and reduce the chances of your child (or yourself) slipping and falling.
 They can also be used to keep in place any other objects that tend to slide, such as stair treads and floor mats.
 Non-slip suction pads will help secure bowls and tableware and prevent your child from knocking them over.